-As a matter of principle, proceeds of sales made and services provided in Switzerland are subject to VAT at the standard rate of 7.7% since 1 January 2018 (previously 8%).
+As a matter of principle, proceeds of sales made and services provided in Switzerland are subject to VAT at the standard rate of 7.7% (the applicable rate was 8% prior to 1 January 2018).
 Goods for basic needs are subject to VAT at the reduced rate of 2.5% (this rate remained unchanged).
 Furthermore, services in connection with the provision of lodging are subject to VAT at the special rate of 3.7% (previously 3.8%).

 Any person, regardless of legal form, objects, and intention to make a profit, is liable to VAT if that person carries on a business and is not exempt from the tax liability.
 A person carries on a business if the person independently performs a professional or commercial activity with the aim of sustainably earning income from supplies and acts externally under the person's own name.
 Taxable persons must register with the Swiss Federal Tax Administration of their own accord in writing within certain deadlines.
 A registered taxpayer generally is entitled to offset the amount of VAT charged by suppliers or paid on imports against the VAT payable.

 Since 1 January 2018, an increased number of foreign companies are subject to Swiss VAT.
 The tax liability of foreign companies that supply goods to Switzerland is calculated on their worldwide turnover.
 Accordingly, if a company generates less than CHF 100,000 from the supply of goods to Switzerland, but at least CHF 100,000 in turnover globally, it is, since 1 January 2018, liable for VAT in Switzerland from its first Swiss franc of turnover.